arvidn/libtorrent/docs/tuning.rst

 settings_pack::allow_multiple_connections_per_ip.

-In order to always unchoke peers, turn off automatic unchoke by setting settings_pack::choking_algorithm to settings_pack::fixed_slot_choker and set the number of upload slots to a large number via settings_pack::unchoke_slots_limit, or use -1 (which means infinite).
+In order to always unchoke peers, turn off automatic unchoke by setting settings_pack::choking_algorithm to settings_pack::fixed_slots_choker and set the number of upload slots to a large number via settings_pack::unchoke_slots_limit, or use -1 (which means infinite).